 What Is the Lord Jesus’ Intention to Explain the Scriptures and Eat Bread After His Resurrection?

-Looking at these passages of scripture, I was thinking: Since theat that time was a spiritual body after His resurrection, He could take no food, yet why did He take food in front of the crowd, explain the scriptures and speak with them, and even more, allow them to touch Him?
+Looking at these passages of scripture, I was thinking: Since the Lord Jesus at that time was a spiritual body after His resurrection, He could take no food, yet why did He take food in front of the crowd, explain the scriptures and speak with them, and even more, allow them to touch Him?
 There are always the Lord’s thoughts behind each and everything He does.
 Then, what’s the significance of those things the Lord does?
 I had read through these verses countless times, but I never understood the Lord Jesus’ will at the time.
-It was not until I read ’s words that I understood His deep love hidden in the Lord Jesus’ seemingly ordinary actions. …
+It was not until I read Almighty God’s words that I understood His deep love hidden in the Lord Jesus’ seemingly ordinary actions. …

-From the series of things that the Lord did, we can even more see God’s care and worry for us mankind.
+From the series of things that God did, we can even more see God’s care and worry for us mankind.
 At any time, God’s will for all mankind remains unaltered, yet it is only that we cannot truly know or understand Him.
-God cares about our men’s childishness and inspects our hearts as well.
-If what we saw was the spiritual body of the resurrected Lord, we would feel a distance between God and us, could not get close to Him and would feel terrified and frightened.
-In order to keep us from fearing, staying away from Him or avoiding Him, God, after His resurrection, appeared to us in His form of flesh and blood, explained the scriptures, and ate bread and fish with them.
-The series of things that God did are filled with His care, and His kindness and affection toward us humanity, from which we can see God’s heart toward man is true and sincere.
-He makes us truly feel that at any time, He has never left mankind.
-Although we cannot see God in, as long as we can frequently depend on and look to Him, we will have His guidance and enlightenment, and enjoy His care and protection, feeling that He is accompanying us by our side.
+God cares about man’s childishness and inspects their hearts as well.
+If what people saw was the spiritual body of the resurrected Lord, they would feel a distance between God and them, could not get close to Him and would feel terrified and frightened.
+In order to keep them from fearing, staying away from Him or avoiding Him, God, after His resurrection, appeared to them in His form of flesh and blood, explained the scriptures, and ate bread and fish with them.
+The series of things that God did are filled with His care, and His kindness and affection toward humanity, from which we can see God’s heart toward man is true and sincere.
+He makes us truly feel that at any time, He has never left us.
+Although we cannot see God in real life, as long as we can frequently depend on and look to Him, we will have His guidance and enlightenment, and gain His care and protection, feeling that He is accompanying us by our side.